13 Best Biology Games For Better Learning | 2023 Edition

 Available at: Askabiologist

-6. Busy Bones
+7. Busy Bones

 Available at: Askabiologist

 Ever wonder what we would do without Bones?
 Bones are an integral part of our body.
 We need them to walk, talk, and do almost everything.
 That’s not all; bones are where blood cells are made, and they have healing properties.
-So, I guess not much then.
+So, I guess not much, then.

-5. Cell Strike
+6. Cell Strike

 Cell Strike lets young students learn about the basic working mechanism of our immune system.
-The game’s 3D environment simulates how our immune system reacts when our body is attacked by pathogens and bacteria.
-Players will take the role of the immune system, responsible for sending troops (response cells) to kill bacteria and heal wounds.
+The game’s 3D environment simulates how our immune system reacts when pathogens and bacteria attack our body.

-Players have to collect antigens with the response cells, which are used to create more advanced cells to fight more effectively against infections.
 Other types of cells that players can use against bacteria are Scouts, engineers, and killers, each carrying different tasks.

-4. Labster
+5. Labster

-3. Crazy Plant Shop
+4. Crazy Plant Shop

 Price: $5.99/ per user